Delta Corp

 Delta Corp Limited, formerly Arrow Webtex Limited, is an Indian public company specializing in gaming and hospitality.
 The firm's primary assets encompass offshore casino and hospitality services, operating under the Deltin Casinos & Hotels brand.
-The company engages in various forms of casino gaming, including live, electronic, and online platforms, with a significant focus on operations in Goa.
+The company engages in various forms of casino gaming, including live and electronic gaming, with a significant focus on operations in Goa.

 History

 Delta Corp Limited was initially established on 5 November 1985, as a privately held company known as Creole Holdings Company Private Limited.
 Following the acquisition of shares by the Finolex Group, the company underwent a transition into a deemed public limited company and changed its name to Creole Holdings Company Ltd on 2 June 1992.
 During the period of 2003–04, Finolex Cables Limited divested its shareholdings, leading to the company no longer being a subsidiary.
 On 25 September 2003, the company was transformed into a private limited company.
 In 2007, it was rebranded as Arrow Webtex Limited, and in 2008, it adopted its current name, Delta Corp Limited.